ccollicutt/ansible_playbooks/vcl/README.md

 vagrant_host$ vagrant ssh
 centos6$ cd /vagrant/ansible_playbooks/vcl
-centos6$ vi ./bootstrap_ansible.sh #take a look at what it's doing as it's going to be run as root centos6$ sudo ./bootstrap_ansible.sh #must run as root centos6$ cp vars/example-main.yml vars/main.yml centos6$ vi vars/main.yml #edit the file centos6$ ssh root@localhost #do this once to accept the host key
+centos6$ vi ./bootstrap_ansible.sh #take a look at what it's doing as it's going to be run as root centos6$ sudo ./bootstrap_ansible.sh #must run as root, should really be a vagrant provisioning plugin but... centos6$ cp vars/example-main.yml vars/main.yml centos6$ vi vars/main.yml #edit the file centos6$ ssh root@localhost #do this once to accept the host key